 Would the Doctor’s sexual orientation stay the same?
 Would it shift?
 Would it evolve, to a point where such classifications were essentially meaningless?
 These are all interesting ideas to work with, but they’re also incredibly important when you consider Doctor Who’s wider fanbase.

 Without doubt the most important reason the BBC should opt for a woman to take over as the Doctor is that – aside from the majority of the franchise’s straight fanbase (who, like me, would simply be intrigued by the show’s new direction) – this new direction and its related storylines would appeal to minority fans of Doctor Who who are struggling with their own issues relating to sexuality, most importantly, trans viewers.

 If you think about it, in the event that the Doctor does indeed switch from a man to woman, he is essentially transitioning (albeit metaphorically), and watching the typically-unflappable Time Lord adjust to his new Time Lady body, and this being accepted both by Bill and, eventually, himself, would be a powerful statement that would resonate with these viewers.

 So as you can see, there’s a pretty strong case in favour of the next Doctor being a woman – which of course begs one final question: who should Chibnall and the BBC cast in the role?

 So which lucky gal should be handed the sonic screwdriver and keys to the TARDIS next?

-In a lot of ways, that’s a question worthy of its own article, but I will say that there a lot of fantastic candidates being bandied about in the press and by the bookies – including Olivia Coleman, Helena Bonham-Carter and Lara Pulver – but my pick would have to be Tilda Swinton.
+In a lot of ways, that’s a question worthy of its own article, but I will say that there a lot of fantastic candidates being bandied about in the press and by the bookies – including Olivia Colman, Helena Bonham-Carter and Lara Pulver – but my pick would have to be Tilda Swinton.

 But whoever they cast as the next Doctor, I don’t care – provided they go with a woman!